JameeKim/COMP123-Assignment4/readme.md

 This application is meant to be used by individuals who want a simple tool to calculate their GPA.

+### Executing the Application

+If the application reports an error with `FileNotFoundException`, you need to copy `Courses.json` file into the directory where the executable file is located.
+It is typically in `<Project Folder>\GPACalculator\bin\Debug`.

 ### Features

 This application aims to provide following functionalities.